 Although your parents may be able to take care of certain needs, this isn’t always possible and they are not always able.
 This may mean that you need to seek a holiday in which these care aspects are included into the package.

-An example of a holiday company that provide this is Richmond Retreats.
+An example of a holiday company that provide this is Richmond Villages.
 They have award winning retirement holiday sites across England and provide care on site 24/7.
 They have excellent facilities and a fantastic choice for elderly who have specialist needs.
 There are others like this which can be exactly the type of holiday you are looking for when planning a holiday for elderly parents who require care.

 There is also the option (although more expensive) to hire a carer/companion service which can accompany your elderly parents on their holiday and provide all the care services they require.
 UK Care offers such a service, you can enquire about this on their website.